This Day In Music: August 20

 August 20, 1963 ~ R&B, soul singer Sam Cooke records That's Where It's At at RCA Studios, Los Angeles, California ~ Written by Cooke and JW Alexander.
 Produced by Al Schmitt.
 Released as a single, paired with Cousin Of Mine on the B-side, September 1964 the single would barely make a chart presence, stalling in the 90s on the Billboard Hot 100, yet over time the song awarded critical acclaim.
 It has been covered by the likes of Van Morrison, Ray Charles, and notably Bobby Womack.
 The latter had also backed Cooke on the original recording, other musicians being John Anderson, Harper Cosby, Streamline Ewing, June Gardner, Jewell Grant, Darel Terwilliger and René Hall

 August 20, 1961 ~ Jazz trumpeter Byron Stripling, full name Lloyd Byron Stripling, born in Atlanta, Georgia, USA ~ Leader and sideman.
 Lead trumpeter and soloist with Count Basie's orchestra.
-Has also worked with Dizzy Gillespie, Woody Herman, Lionel Hampton, Clark Terry, Louie Bellson, Buck Clayton, Gerry Mulligan, JJ Johnson, Jim Hall, Sonny Rollins, Paquito d'Rivera, Freddy Cole, Jack McDuff, the Lincoln Center Jazz Orchestra, the GRP All-Star Big Band, the New York Pops, the Boston Pops Orchestra, and others
+Has also worked with Dizzy Gillespie, Woody Herman, Lionel Hampton, Clark Terry, Louie Bellson, Buck Clayton, Gerry Mulligan, JJ Johnson, Jim Hall, Sonny Rollins, Paquito d'Rivera, Freddy Cole, Jack McDuff, the Lincoln Center Jazz Orchestra, the GRP All-Star Big Band, the New York Pops, and the Boston Pops Orchestra

 August 20, 1959 ~ Jazz bassist, composer Gaute Storaas born in Bergen, Norway ~ Brother of pianist Vigleik Storaas.
 As a composer best known for his work for TV and film, notably scoring the soundtrack of the Elias & The Treasure Of The Sea animated feature film.
 Has arranged for rock and jazz artist including Dimmu Borgir, Turbonegro, Sissel Kyrkjebø, M2M, Espen Lind, and others